Coulomb drag between two strange metals: Einstein-Maxwell-Dilaton theory

 In order to also compute the response of the holographic strange metal to small external perturbations, we have to linearize the gravitational equations in Eq.~\eqref{eq:scalar} around the black-hole solution.
 We obtain in this way a set of coupled equations for the fluctuations $(\delta g_{tt}, \delta g_{tx}, \delta g_{xx}, \delta g_{yy}, \delta A_t, \delta A_x, \delta \phi)$ that can only be solved numerically.
-According to the holographic dictionary \cite{Hartnoll2009, hartnoll2016holographic, ammon_erdmenger_2015, zaanen_liu_sun_schalm_2015}, finding such a solution with infalling-wave boundary conditions at the black-hole horizon, allows us to extract all the retarded Green's function of the system, and hence the density-density response function $\Pi(\omega, \bm q)$, by studying the near-boundary behavior of the field fluctuations.
+According to the holographic dictionary \cite{Hartnoll2009, hartnoll2016holographic, ammon_erdmenger_2015, Zaanen2015}, finding such a solution with infalling-wave boundary conditions at the black-hole horizon, allows us to extract all the retarded Green's function of the system, and hence the density-density response function $\Pi(\omega, \bm q)$, by studying the near-boundary behavior of the field fluctuations.
+This is a response of a two-dimensional layer with strong in-plane interactions but without screening effects due to the long-range Coulomb interactions, as depicted in Fig. \ref{fig:neutral_response} and evident from the density-density response function that shows a linear sound mode $\omega = v_s q$ instead of the typical plasmon mode expected in the presence of screening $\omega \propto \sqrt{q}$.
+Here we used rotational invariance to fix $\bm{q} = (q,0)$ without loss of generality.